Auyin111/churn-prediction/README.md

 3) In this business case, the recall of 'Exited' is much more important than precision of 'Exited'
     - Low precision of 'Not exited' will increase the promotion cost when we re-engage customer
     - But low recall of 'Exited' will loss the customer
+    - Discuss with team member to choose either f1 score or recall as cv_strategy

 ## Model tuning ##
 Allow to cross validate different kind of parameters easily in a dictionary, such as optimizer, dataloader, loss function, model and model structure <br>
 <img src="https://github.com/Auyin111/churn-prediction/blob/master/readme%20photo/declare_tuning_parmas.png" width="40%" height="40%"> <br>

-The cross validation training and validation curve will be stored and display on tensorboard ***instantly*** so you can stop a model if you find the trend is not good in any time <br>
+The cross validation training curve, validation curve, f1, precision and recall will be stored and display on tensorboard ***instantly*** so you can stop a model if you find the trend is not good in any time <br>
 <img src="https://github.com/Auyin111/churn-prediction/blob/master/readme%20photo/tsboard_demo.png" width="60%" height="60%"> <br>

+Some of the project is more concern on recall, you can edit the current 'cv_strategy' after cross validation to view the model performance such as confusion matrix and classification report <br>

 Also, a df will show the CV performance of all parameter’s combinations.
 <img src="https://github.com/Auyin111/churn-prediction/blob/master/readme%20photo/cross_validation_performance.png" width="80%" height="80%"> <br>